sebasgverde/rnn-cells-music-paper/README.md

 ---

-**Special Note**: If instead of replicate the research you want to specifically replicate the paper results you can just [skip](https://sebasgverde.github.io/rnn-cells-music-paper/#models-metric-evaluation) the next two sections and download the network weights and the 900 generated songs.
+**Special Note**: If instead of replicating the research you want to specifically reproduce the paper results, you can just [skip](https://sebasgverde.github.io/rnn-cells-music-paper/#models-metric-evaluation) the next two sections and download the network weights and the 900 generated songs.
 ```
 wget -N weigthsfinishingin1 -O model_weights.zip
 unzip model_weights.zip -d ~/exampleresearch/